TheE7Player/HaggisInterpreter/README.md

 This project that I am developing will act if its an actual language that could operate (it isn't)

 You may try out the language as an executable, [here](https://github.com/TheE7Player/HaggisInterpreter/releases).
-> Note: This project is still in developement and doesn't evaulate the language as a whole yet!
+> Note: This project is still in development and doesn't evaluate the language as a whole yet!

 ------